UNILESS/CovBooster-public/README.md

 # CovBooster 🚀

+**Paper Title:** _CovBooster: Coverage Booster for Binary Code Clone Detection by Reduced Signatures_

+> This work has been accepted for presentation at The 41st ACM/SIGAPP Symposium On Applied Computing (SAC 2026).

 This repository contains the implementation and evaluation code for the CovBooster approach, which uses dominating set algorithms to improve binary function detection coverage.

 ## 📋 Overview